dimaMachina/graphql-eslint/.changeset/strange-donuts-warn.md

 '@graphql-eslint/eslint-plugin': minor
 ---

-feat: add `lone-executable-definition` to tequire all queries, mutations, subscriptions and fragments to be located in separate files
+feat: add `lone-executable-definition` to require all queries, mutations, subscriptions and fragments to be located in separate files